-Thus far, the report has covered both the benefits and potential drawbacks from congestion charging as one of the potential tools to help make our cities better for us, but it is also important to consider the counterfactual - what if we stayed with the status quo or tried something else?
-Earlier in this section we already covered why our cities need to change.
+So far, this report has covered both the benefits and potential drawbacks from congestion charging as one of the tools to help make our cities better for us, but it is also important to consider the counterfactual - what if we stayed with the status quo or tried something else?
+Earlier in this section we covered why our cities need to change.